Wallace Groves: Investigations

+Freeport

 The Freeport development, complete with a first-rate airport, became very successful and created a prosperous enclave catering primarily to American tourists, including cruise ship passengers, and to expatriate Americans choosing to live in stylish comfort close to U.S. shores.
 The Lucayan Beach Hotel became well-known and its casino, the Monte Carlo Room, attracted U.S. high-rollers.
 Reports in the 1960s were that the hotel was struggling, but the casino was exceptionally profitable, and the skim was transferred to the Miami mob.
 Groves's businesses could not, by statute, be audited in the Bahamas.

 Groves was also affiliated with the mob-owned La Costa Country Club in San Diego County.
 He promoted the development in the 1960s on behalf of Moe Dalitz, and was a frequent guest.

+Associations

 Wallace Groves was associated with numerous companies, most significantly the well-known Mary Carter Paint Co., which became Resorts International before beginning to operate Atlantic City, New Jersey casinos in 1978.
 Among objections to this move were listed that "the M.C.P.C….engaged in the purchase of Bahamian real estate with individuals of unsuitable character and nature, specifically Wallace Groves, a convicted swindler, and Louis Chesler, an associate of criminals….The M.C.P.C. entered into partnership with Mr. Groves's wife and staffed one of its casinos after a company official had visited Mr. Lansky."
 Numerous mob-affiliated gambling experts, including Dino Cellini and many of his family members, worked for Groves in the Bahamas.
 Chesler, a Canadian, operated the Freeport gambling resort for a number of years.
 Chesler's criminal associations and work for Groves are detailed in Block (below).
 In 1965, it was reported that it was Mr. Chesler who brought the promotion, talent and connections necessary to turn the hotel resort and casino into a major success.
 Chesler, as a British subject, was allowed to operate the casino, but Groves forced him out and replaced him with a Bahamian.
-It was reported that Chesler, a proven and successful promoter, had showed up in 1960 with $12 million to invest.
+It was reported that Chesler, a proven and successful promoter, had shown up in 1960 with $12 million to invest.
 He brought in "a retinue of jet-set friends and satraps and a go-go attitude."
 Chesler's surreptitious funneling of $11 million to the Lucayan project caused the collapse of Atlantic Acceptance Corporation of Canada in a major scandal, 15 June 1965.
 At the same time in 1965, a number of "undesirable" Americans and Italians were ejected from the islands.
 However, investigators reported that Chesler and his associates still controlled the gambling operations.
 Chesler testified to the Royal Commission of Inquiry in 1967 that the American underworld had "absolutely no" connection with the Freeport casinos, and that he merely consulted Meyer Lansky for "advice on the staffing of the casino."